Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 Adapted from Leadbetter _et al._ (2013):

+Before you can begin minting dois:

 1. __Ensure you can persistently serve a dataset__.
+Generally, data citation requires that the data do not change (i.e. are a static version of the dataset) so that the cited dataset is reproducible.
+A decadal timescale for this reproducibility is expected.
+Before progressing with the the data citation process establishing a trategy to address this is required.
+Some doi providers may provide storage options to meet this requirement.
 2. __Choose a doi provider__.
 Options include [Datacite](https://datacite.org/); [Dryad](https://datadryad.org/); [Figshare](https://figshare.com/); [Zenodo](https://zenodo.org/)

+When minting a doi for a dataset:

+1. __Establish the dataset authorship__.
+It is important at the outset to establish who needs to be on the author list for a dataset, and what the order of the authors should be.
+It is also good practice for the organisation responsible for publishing the dataset and minting the doi to ensure all authors are happy with their names being made public in association with the dataset.
-3. __Create the metadata record for the dataset__.
+2. __Create the metadata record for the dataset__.
 A full ISDE metadata record should be created for the record.
 However, the doi provider might also require a metadata record in their own profile.
 For example, Datacite has a metadata kernel decribed [here](https://schema.datacite.org/) which uses a minimal set of elements to describe a doi and to connect the doi to the full metadata record and its URL.

 ## Including a Citation in Metadata Records